-6.1.4 ETHERNET PORTS
+6.1.4 ETHERNET PORT

-The TPU S220 provides one or two rear Ethernet ports that can be used for remote communication with a Control Centre or for other purposes (for example, device configuration).
-This port has two configuration options: 10/100BASE-TX copper interface or 100BASE-FX fibre optics interface.
-Only one of these two options is supported: the choice between them should be made during purchase.
-Please refer to subsection 2.4.4 - Local Area Network Connections for more details.
+The TPU L500 provides three rear Ethernet ports that can be used for remote communication with a Control Centre or for other purposes (for example, device configuration or disturbance data retrieval).
+These ports have two configuration options: 10/100BASE-TX copper interface or 100BASE-FX fibre optics interface.
+Please refer to subsection 2.4.8 - Local Area Network Connections for more details.